Skip to content

 Don’t let the name of this site mislead you:

-As long as your native language is English, you’re good to go no matter where you reside at the moment.
+London Brokers is open to content writers who live outside of London.
+As long as your native language is English, you’re good to go, no matter where you reside.

+It will allow you to write articles for money, assuming they are of error-free, quality content.
 Payments go out via PayPal and Payoneer twice a week.

 12) TextBroker

-The registering process is pretty much what you can expect from the websites that pay you to write:
+TextBroker works only with American writers who are at least 18 years old.
+The registration process is pretty much what you can expect from the websites that pay you to write:

 Sign up, submit a writing sample, and be patient until it receives a rating.
+Then, complete your profile and search through the projects on a wide range of topics for a job.

 Earn your first $10 as a writer, and you can cash out via PayPal.